-LineCoro of Finance - Atternative \$406.
+Director of Finance - Alternative \$406.
 There shall be a Department of Finance, the head of which shall be the Director of Finance, which shall be responsible for the management and disbursement of all City revenues and other assets.
-The individual so appointed to the position of Director of Finance shall: have attained certification as a certified public accountant; or shall have a graduate degree in law, business, or public administration with a minimum of five years experience in public finance; or shall posses equivalent qualifications, certification and experience and shall possess the experience and qualifications recessary to perform the duties of the office.
-Whether a candidate meets the requisite experience and qualifications to serve as Director of Finance shall be determined by the City Administrator.
+The individual so appointed to the position of Director of Finance shall: have attained certification as a certified public accountant; or shall nave a graduate degree in law, business, or public administration with a minimum of five years experience in public finance; or shall possess equivalent qualifications, certification and experience and shall possess the experience and qualifications, certification and experience and shall possess the experience and qualifications and qualifications to serve as Director of Finance shall be determined by the City Administrator.